sdiehl28/baseball-analytics/README.md

 ### Data Analysis

-Examples of interesting baseball questions are answered using Jupyter Notebooks with Python, Pandas and matplotlib/seaborn plots.
+Examples of baseball analysis questions are answered using Jupyter Notebooks with Python, Pandas and matplotlib/seaborn plots.

 Some initial questions include: